BonoboPLC/lojjo_wiki/retail-sales-agents.md

 **Digital tickets** can be sold to Account holders only.
 A quick [Player Registration](/retail-sales-agents#registering-a-player) is all it takes to a create an account for a player.
 Note: You can still print out a physical receipt for tickets purchased by Account Holders.

+The first time you select Printed Tickets, you will need to confirm that you have a working printer connected.
+If you do not have a printer connected, then only sell Electronic Tickets.

+All printed tickets contain
+* The Ticket ID (Found to the right of the IQR Code)
+* Secure Code (Found on top of the ticket and required for checking ticket)
+	* Will read "Original Print 232342" if the ticket is the first and original printed ticket
+	* Will read "Reprint 232342" if the ticket was voided and reprinted
+* Player ID (if sold to registered player)
+* Sales Agent

 ![Printed Ticket Confirmation](/uploads/printed-ticket-confirmation.png "Printed Ticket Confirmation")
 ## Handling Cash and Electronic payments